Keep a food journal to understand your food intake

 - Identify when you eat, where you eat, and how you eat

-- Identify why you eat the foods you do, why you eat when you do, why you eat where you do, and why you eat how you do.
+- Identify why you eat the foods you do, when you do, where you do, and how you do.

-If your eating for health plan is to be sustainable it needs to be practical, modifiable and flexible so that you can put it into practice every day.
-Read on to learn more...
+If your eating for health plan is to be sustainable it needs to be practical, modifiable and flexible so that you can put it into practice every day...link to the full article to learn more.